-An employer may not take action against a professional who, in good faith, reports child abuse or neglect to the person's supervisor, administrator, a regulatory agency, or law enforcement.
-In this situation, "professional" means an employee of a facility licensed, certified, or operated by the state and who, in the normal course of official duties or duties for which a license or certification is required, has direct contact with children.
-The term includes teachers, nurses, doctors, day-care employees, employees of a clinic or health care facility that provides reproductive services, juvenile probation officers, and juvenile detention or correctional officers.
+An employer may not take an adverse employment action against a professional who, in good faith, reports child abuse or neglect to the person's supervisor, administrator, a regulatory agency, or law enforcement.
+In this situation, "professional" means an employee of a facility licensed, certified, or operated by the State and who, in the normal course of official duties or duties for which a license or certification is required, has direct contact with children.
+The term includes teachers, nurses,